polynetwork/dev-docs/new_chain/launch_and_test/launch.md

   ```

 > [!Note|style:flat|label:Notice]
-> Complete the corresponding actions if you develop a relayer independent from Poly relayer.
+> Complete the corresponding actions if you develop a relayer independent from Poly-Relayer.

 - Notes on debugging:
   - Check your wallet balance regularly to avoid problems caused by insufficient balance.
   - Create multiple wallet accounts, which can speed up the cross-chain transaction.
   - Make sure the chain has been registered before launching the relayer.
-  - Ensure the relayer can work correctly, and check whether the block header can be accurately and continuously synchronized in both the Poly chain and your chain.
+  - Ensure the relayer can work correctly, and check whether the block header can be accurately and continuously synchronized in both Poly Chain and your chain.
 Synchronization is the prerequisite of processing cross-chain information.
   - Check whether the cross-chain transaction can be verified correctly.
-We suggest that you deploy a simple business logic contract logic to call the cross-chain function and test if the three parts (Poly chain, your contract, and relayer) work well together.
+We suggest that you deploy a simple business logic contract logic to call the cross-chain function and test if the three parts (Poly Chain, your contract, and relayer) work well together.

 > [!Note|style:flat|label:Notice]
 > Here you are recommended to interact with your chain on DevNet, which means when you call the cross-chain function,